 A corporate development strategy, with business cases, was presented to the Board of Management Development Committee in April 2016, and is currently under ongoing review in the context of developing strategic priorities.

 Regular reportage on growth and development in relation to targets is now a standing item on the Development Committee agenda.

-The Corporate Development Team and Faculties are currently undertaking a review of Commercial and International targets, with a view to setting new targets subject to performance review in 2016-17.
+The Corporate Development Team and Faculties undertake ongoing reviews of Commercial and International targets, and progress.